The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Strengthened team chemistry

-For many players, the trip becomes one of the most memorable experiences of their college career.
+For many players, the trip becomes one of the most memorable moments of their college career.

-Because a foreign tour can only happen once per cycle, staff members usually begin preparing one to three years in advance, taking into account:
+Because a foreign tour can only happen once per cycle, staff members often begin preparing one to three years in advance, considering:

 - Fundraising